 - Drinking a potion is a bonus action (instead of an action).
-Using a potion, elixer, oil, etc. on an object/creature other than yourself is a full action.
+Using a potion, elixir, oil, etc. on an object/creature other than yourself is a full action.

-- Aim: As a full action you may take aim.
-If your next action is a ranged attack, that attack has advantage.
+- Aim: You can spend your entire turn taking aim at a specific target.
+If your next action is a ranged attack at the specified target, that attack has advantage.

-- Called Shot: As a full action you may make one single attack at a targeted location.
-If you hit additional effects will be applied.
+- Called Shot: You can spend your entire turn making a single attack at disadvantage.
+If you hit additional effects will be applied to the standard damage.
 If the hit is a critical the effects in the critical column also apply.
 These effects do not stack.

 Location Normal Critical Head Target is stunned for 1 turn Triple the critical dice instead of double Arm Target suffers -2 to Hit on the next attack Target is also disarmed.
 If the weapons are natural the creature may not attack its next turn Leg Target suffers -5 feet to movement for 2 turns Target is immobilized for 1 turn.
 Torso Target is knocked back 5 feet Target is knocked prone.

-- Defend: As a full action you take a defensive posture.
+- Defend: As an action you take a defensive posture.
 If an ally within 5 feet is the target of an attack, you may use your reaction to step in front of them.
 The attack is then resolved against you instead of the original target.

 - Optional Rule: Wild Shape Forms from Unearthed Arcana is being used.